expo/expo/docs/pages/faq/z-index.md

 ## Default `zIndex` behavior

-Without specifying an explicit `zIndex` or `position`, components that occur later in the tree have a higher `zIndex`.
+Without specifying an explicit `zIndex` or `position`, components that occur later in the tree have a higher z-order.

 <ImageSpotlight style={{maxWidth: 360}} alt="Three square components in a square parent container" src="/static/images/z-index/default-layout.png" />